balderdashy/sails-docs/concepts/extending-sails/Adapters/customAdapters.md

 The more high-quality adapters the Sails community collectively releases as open-source, the less repetitive work we all have to do when we integrate with various databases and services.
 Our vision is to make building server-side apps more fun and less repetitive for everyone, and that happens one community adapter (or machinepack/driver/generator/view engine/etc.) at a time.

-## What is an adapter interface?
+### What is an adapter interface?

 The functionality of database adapters is as varied as the services they connect.
 That said, there is a standard library of methods, and a support matrix you should be aware of.
 Adapters may implement some, all, or none of the interfaces below, but rest assured that **if an adapter implements one method in an interface, it should implement *all* of them**.
 This is not always the case due to limitations and/or incomplete implementations, but at the very least, a descriptive error message should be used to keep developers informed of what's supported and what's not.

 > For more information, check out the Sails docs, and specifically the [adapter interface reference](https://github.com/balderdashy/sails-docs/blob/master/adapter-specification.md).

-## Are there examples I can look at?
+### Are there examples I can look at?

 If you're looking for some inspiration, a good place to start is with the core adapters.
 Take a look at **[MySQL](https://github.com/balderdashy/sails-mysql)**, **[PostgreSQL](https://github.com/balderdashy/sails-postgresql)**, **[MongoDB](https://github.com/balderdashy/sails-mongo)**, **[Redis](https://github.com/balderdashy/sails-redis)**, local [disk](https://github.com/balderdashy/sails-disk), or local [memory](https://github.com/balderdashy/sails-memory).

 ### Where do I get help?

-An active community of Sails and Waterline users exist on GitHub, Stack Overflow, Google groups, IRC, Gitter, and more.
+An active community of Sails and Waterline users exists on GitHub, Stack Overflow, Google groups, IRC, Gitter, and more.
 See the [Support page](http://sailsjs.com/support) for a list of recommendations.

-### More questions?

 > If you have an unanswered question that isn't covered here, and that you feel would add value for the community, please feel free to send a PR adding it to this section of the docs.